qgrid/qgrid.github.io/source/feature/data-columns.md

 ## How to define column order?

 Column order depends on `index` property and column definition position.
-Position in the column list defined in TypeScript has higher priority than position defined in HTML.
+Column position defined in TypeScript has higher priority than position defined in HTML.

 ```html
 <q-grid>